-The Queen regularly hosts quests at the castle.
-Both the drawing room and the study have been used to host dignitaries and special guests.
+The Queen regularly hosts guests at the castle.
+Both the drawing-room and the study have been used to host dignitaries and special guests.
 The green interior of both of the rooms is well documented, and the impressive bookshelf located in the study is a real talking point for guests.

 What really sets Balmoral apart for Queen Elizabeth is the freedom it grants her compared to Buckingham Palace.
 She can go for long, solitary walks where she doesn't need to worry about the media, and can enjoy a sort of quiet normality.

 This privilege also extends to the rest of the Royal Family.
 Harry and Meghan have spent time at Balmoral in the past, and it is reported that Archie will soon be introduced to the Castle.

 Can the public visit?

 While the area of the Balmoral Estate that the queen resides in is kept private.
 There are parts of the estate that are open to the public throughout certain times of the year.
 The grounds, gardens, and gift shops are generally open to the public between April and July.